 I have a strong journalism and filmmaker background, so I apply storytelling and a bit of drama to everything I do.

-For Archetype, my topics are varied, but many fall under the rubric of digital transformation.
-I write about the blockchain, fintech, and AI.
-But I also write about the underpinnings of the Fourth Industrial Revolution, including technologies such as ADAS, cluster API, RPA.
-My work is both B2B and D2C.
+My topic areas are varied, but many fall under the rubric of digital transformation.
+I write about blockchain, fintech, and AI.
+But I also write about the underpinnings of the Fourth Industrial Revolution, including technologies such as ADAS, cluster API, and RPA.
+My work is both B2B and B2C.

-I collaborate directly with Archetype clients to present their viewpoints in a clear and cogent way because I’m genuinely interested in what they have to say.
+I collaborate directly with clients to present their viewpoints clearly and cogently because I’m genuinely interested in what they have to say.

 I’ve contributed to five books.
 The New York Times praised my work as a contributor to a travel anthology.
 My print work has been published in Time Out New York, Maxim, US Airways, Four Seasons, and elsewhere.

-I’m a Senior Editor at Guernica.
-I often edit the troubled stories before we post them and then help “close” the issue.
+I’m a former Senior Editor at Guernica.
+For nearly 16 years, I edited the troubled stories before we posted them and helped “close” the issue, too.
 I find unknown writers and work with them.
 I supervise a staff of fiction readers and editors.
-I’m actively involved in spearheading the evolution of Guernica’s design.
-I attend conferences and forums and represent the journal.
+I was actively involved in spearheading the evolution of Guernica’s design.
+I additionally attended conferences, forums, and Zoom panels for organizations such as the Brooklyn Book Festival, as I represented the journal.